 The NOAA Marine Debris Program Awards Funding to 10 New Projects to Remove Marine Debris

-After an intensive evaluation process, the NOAA Marine Debris Program is proud to announce the 10 recipients of our 2019 removal awards, totaling $1.5 million of funding toward marine debris removal efforts.
-Although prevention is essential in stopping marine debris at its source, removing marine debris is unfortunately necessary to address all the debris that is already out there.
+After a highly competitive review process, the NOAA Marine Debris Program is proud to announce the 10 recipients of our 2020 removal awards, totaling $1.3 million of funding toward marine debris removal efforts.
+Although prevention is essential in stopping marine debris at its source, removing marine debris is also necessary to address all the debris that is already out there.
 The NOAA Marine Debris Program offers an annual nationwide competitive funding opportunity to support projects that focus on community-based marine debris removal.
 These awards continue the Marine Debris Program’s commitment to develop impactful, community-driven and cost-effective projects that improve living marine resource habitats through the removal of marine debris.

 Awarded Removal Projects - Archives

 Click the bars below to view projects financed in that year.